pfsense/docs/source/routing/multi-wan-for-ipv6.rst

 users.

-Network Prefix Translation (NPt) will allow one subnet to be used for LAN and have full connectivity with that subnet via its “native” WAN, and also have it translated on the additional WANs so it appears to originate there.
-While not “true” connectivity for the LAN subnet via that path, it is better than no connectivity at all if the primary WAN is down.
+Network Prefix Translation (NPt) will allow one subnet to be used for LAN and have full connectivity with that subnet via its "native" WAN, and also have it translated on the additional WANs so it appears to originate there.
+While not "true" connectivity for the LAN subnet via that path, it is better than no connectivity at all if the primary WAN is down.